ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 * Many calls to the Windows Update API are blocked when running over WinRM.

-* Some programs fail to install with WinRM due to no credential delegation or because they access forbidden Windows API like WUA over WinRM.
+* Some programs fail to install with WinRM due to no credential delegation or because they access forbidden Windows APIs like WUA over WinRM.

 * Commands under WinRM are done under a non-interactive session, which can prevent certain commands or executables from running.